Soft and hard x-ray orbital-resolved photoemission study of a strongly correlated Cd-Ce quasicrystal approximant: Introduction

 \subsection{Discussion}

->From the comparison of the experimental on-res.~spectra and the calculated spectrum, it is revealed that the 4$f$ orbitals are mainly hybridized with the Cd 5$p$ band located at around 1 eV, rather than with the conduction bands at $E_F$.
-This $c\mathchar`-f$ hybridization effect is unusual compared with that in Ce-based compounds, in which the hybridization at $E_F$ is dominant.
+From the comparison of the experimental on-res.~spectra and the calculated spectrum, it is revealed that the 4$f$ orbitals are mainly hybridized with the Cd 5$p$ band located at around 1 eV, rather than with the conduction bands at $E_F$.
+This $c\mathchar`-f$ hybridization effect is unusual compared with that in the Ce-based intermetallic compounds in which the hybridization at $E_F$ is dominant.
 In terms of orbital character, although the experimental verification of the detailed energy-dependent orbital symmetry of the valence bands from $E_F$ to 1 eV is difficult, the orbital symmetry of the valence bands at 1 eV would be more suitable for the $c\mathchar`-f$ hybridization than that of the bands at $E_F$.
 It would be responsible for this unique $c\mathchar`-f$ hybridization effect in AC $\rm{Cd_{6}}$Ce.

 Because the $c\mathchar`-f$ hybridization strength at $E_F$ is suppressed in AC $\rm{Cd_{6}}$Ce, the screening of the Ce 4$f$ magnetic moments by the conduction electrons hardly occurs, and thus the 4$f$ electrons have the magnetic moments.
 The RKKY interaction between these magnetic 4$f$ electrons is likely to lead to the magnetic transition at around 0.5 K in AC $\rm{Cd_{6}}$Ce.
 As an analogy, a closely related situation to that observed for AC $\rm{Cd_{6}}$Ce has been discussed for CeSb, which shows the complex multiple antiferromagnetic transitions with various kinds of magnetic structures \cite{aag}.
 In the Ce 4$d$-4$f$ RPES on CeSb, the suppression of the $4f^1 _{7/2}$ component have been observed \cite{aae}.
 In addition, the theoretical calculation shows that the $c\mathchar`-f$ hybridization strength at $E_F$ is weaker than that at the higher binding energy side in CeSb \cite{aaf}.
-This similarity with CeSb suggests that the anomalous $c\mathchar`-f$ hybridization influences the magnetic ground states of AC $\rm{Cd_{6}}$Ce through the RKKY interaction.
+This similarity to CeSb suggests that the observed anomalous $c\mathchar`-f$ hybridization is important for understanding the magnetic ground state of AC $\rm{Cd_{6}}$Ce.
+It should be noted that the magnetic ground state should also be affected by the inter-site 4$f$-4$f$ interaction and the geometric frustration, which are not taken into account in this study.